David Collins (footballer, born 1971)

 David Collins (born 30 October 1971) is an Irish former footballer who played in the Football League for Oxford United and Wigan Athletic.

 Personal life

 Collins' family includes a number of other footballers, including his son Nathan Collins.
 His brother, Eamonn Collins, played with many sides including Southampton and Portsmouth before going on to manage St Patrick's Athletic.
-His eldest son Josh Collins is also a footballer who plays for League of Ireland Premier Division side Waterford.
+His eldest son Josh Collins was also a footballer who played in the League of Ireland Premier Division for UCD and Waterford.